abdul-samad0/myNodePostgresProject/README.md

 - **Extraction Code Folder**: Contains `dataExtraction.js` for TMDB API data extraction.
 - **Frontend**: Implements the Netflix UI with React.
-- **Backend**: Utilizes Express and Node.js for server-side logic.
+- **Backend**: Utilizes Express and Node.js for server-side logic with PostgreSQL integration.
-- **Database**: MongoDB is used to store user and movie/TV show data.
+- **Database**: PostgreSQL is used to store user and movie/TV show data.

 ## How to Run

 1. Clone the repository.
 2. Run the frontend and backend separately.
-3. Ensure MongoDB is set up and connected.
+3. Ensure PostgreSQL is set up and connected.
 4. Use the provided API endpoints to interact with the application.

 ## Additional Considerations

 - **JWT Token**: Used for user authentication.
 - **User Authorization**: Only verified users can add and remove movies and TV shows.